MyFreertosLab/esp32-mcpwm-test/README.md

-# Simple Hexacopter Drone with ESP32 and FreeRTOS
+# Simple Hall Sensor Test and MCPWM with ESP32 and FreeRTOS